manjunathb4461/problem_recommendation_system/README.md

     collected when the user visits the platform and based on the user activity data of similar users the next problem will be recommended.

+    K-means algorithm used to overcome cold start problem

 2. Recommender system through content based filtering: For each user, recommender system will recommend the next problem based on the user profile and the user’s history.
 The next problem will be recommended based